 If you lose track of even one student loan, it could go into default – which can add big fees to your student loan debt and destroy your credit.

-The NSLDS is the best way to see all your federal student loans, but it won’t list any private student debt you might have.
+The FSA website is the best way to see all your federal student loans, but it won’t list any private student debt you might have.
 To see these student loans, you can request your free annual credit report.

 Your credit report will include the following information: